gecko0307/dagon/doc/Scene and Asset Management.md

 # Scene and Asset Management

 Most user-defined logic happen in `Scene` objects.
 Each `Scene` stores its own collection of assets (game resources such as models and textures). `Game` object orchestrates scenes and allows to switch them using `Game.setCurrentScene` method, optionally deleting the current running scene from memory.
-This way, your game doesn't need to preload all of its resources in advance and can be as big as you want - break the game into multiple levels (or zones) and only load a portion of the world at a time.
+This way, your game doesn't need to preload all of its resources in advance and can be as big as you want—break the game into multiple levels (or zones) and only load a portion of the world at a time.

 ## Scenes